-Everything We Know About Trump’s Ukraine-Whistleblower Scandal
+Everything We Know About Trump’s Ukraine Whistle-blower Scandal

 Trump used the power of his office to threaten to withhold a benefit in exchange for a thing of value in violation of federal law.
 The nature of the purported extortion—using his position as president to make demands of a foreign leader to help him win an election—only makes it more egregious.

-There is also the possibility of such an act being a campaign finance law violation.
+There is also the possibility of such an act’s being a campaign-finance-law violation.
 But as former federal prosecutor Renato Mariotti argued convincingly in Politico Magazine on Sunday, if the allegations against Trump are true, “it is a kind of corrupt conduct that the criminal system is not equipped to handle.”

-A bribery charge wouldn’t hold up in court, he explains, because offering military aid for a foreign investigation of a political opponent’s son doesn’t line up with the federal bribery statute, and extortion won’t hold up either, because “Courts won’t send presidents to prison for cajoling foreign governments to do things, even if that involves horse trading an official act by our government in exchange for an official act by someone else’s.”
+A bribery charge wouldn’t hold up in court, he explains, because offering military aid for a foreign investigation of a political opponent’s son doesn’t line up with the federal bribery statute, and extortion won’t hold up either, because “courts won’t send presidents to prison for cajoling foreign governments to do things, even if that involves horse trading an official act by our government in exchange for an official act by someone else’s.”
 Mariotti makes it clear that impeachment is the only recourse designed to address a transgression of this scale, and “pursuing criminal cases that won’t stand legal scrutiny, or arguing that Trump has violated a criminal statute, risks undermining that goal.”

-With regards to how the whistleblower complaint has been handled, the House Intelligence Committee chairman and other Democratic lawmakers, including Speaker of the House Nancy Pelosi, have insisted that acting Director of National Intelligence Joseph Maguire continues to break the law by not providing the complaint to Congress, as he is mandated to do by the 1998 Intelligence Community Whistleblower Protection Act.
+With regards to how the whistle-blower complaint has been handled, the House Intelligence Committee chairman and other Democratic lawmakers, including Speaker of the House Nancy Pelosi, have insisted that acting director of national intelligence Joseph Maguire continues to break the law by not providing the complaint to Congress, as he is mandated to do by the 1998 Intelligence Community Whistleblower Protection Act.
 The Trump administration, meanwhile, has insisted that Maguire is following the law — at least technically.

-As the Washington Post noted Sunday, there is no legal precedent for what should happen when the Intelligence Community Inspector General determines a whistleblower’s complaint is credible and a matter of “urgent concern” — a situation in which the DNI must report the complaint to Congress — but the DNI disagrees.
+As the Washington Post noted Sunday, there is no legal precedent for what should happen when the intelligence-community inspector general determines that a whistle-blower’s complaint is credible and a matter of “urgent concern” — a situation in which the DNI must report the complaint to Congress — but the DNI disagrees.

 A former general counsel to the Office of the Director of National Intelligence, Robert S. Litt, explained in Lawfare last week that there was a plausible legal basis for the administration’s stance: